mcblakeb/app-june-2020/README.md

 2. **Similarity Scores**: Non-exact fields use Levenshtein distance to calculate similarity ratios
 3. **Weighted Average**: All field scores are combined using their respective weights
 4. **Bonus System**: Additional points awarded for multiple exact matches (5% for 2+ matches, 10% for 3+ matches)
+5. For some fields commonly two or more tokens, tokenOverlapScore could be used as well.
+In this case, it's applied to address as well as the similarityRatio field, since that commonly has 2+ terms.

 ### **Match Criteria**